How Accurate Are Above-Ground Biomass Estimates in Nature-Based Projects?

 TL;DR

 Aboveground biomass estimates are needed to issue carbon credits for nature-based projects.
 But are these estimates accurate?
 The answer is... not really.
-Good news: Sylvera's revolutionary approach to biomass measurement helps users better understand forest biomass dynamics and predict carbon sequestration capabilities.
+Good news: Sylvera's Biomass Atlas - powered by over $10 million in proprietary Multi-Scale LiDAR field research - delivers the most accurate biomass data available.
+With errors below 9% at project scale and coverage from 2000-present, Biomass Atlas helps users better understand forest biomass dynamics and predict carbon sequestration capabilities.
 This leads to more accurate credit issuance and a real, measurable climate impact.

 Many companies have embraced climate change initiatives.
 But do said initiatives actually remove greenhouse gases (GHGs) from the atmosphere and fight global warming?